A Family Guide and Review of The Horniman Museum, London

 2. Visit the Temporary Exhibitions

 The first time we visited, the temporary exhibition was the Dinosaur rEvoloution.
-The second was the robot zoo.
 My boys love dinosaurs, so taking them here was a no-brainer.

 The temporary exhibits are usually aimed at kids, so they are, of course, very family-friendly.
 Tickets for the Dinosaur rEvoloution were £9 for adults and £6 for children.
 Under 3’s are free.